 - Copy and paste text or graphics from one window or application to another.

 - Organize files using folders.

 These skills can be learned in CIS 105, CIS 110, or GD 105.
-Solid skills are especially important for students in the online course.
+Proficiency is especially important for students in the online course.